DataShades/ckanext-collection/README.md

         return len(self.names)

     def __iter__(self):
-        yield from self.names
+        yield from sorted(self.names)

     def range(self, start: Any, end: Any):
         if not isinstance(start, str) or not isinstance(end, str): return []

-        for name in names:
+        for name in self:
             if name < start:
                 continue
             if name > end: